twitter-together/action/README.md

      secrets = ["GITHUB_TOKEN"]
    }
    ```
-3. After creating or updating `.github/main.workflow` in your repository’s default branch, a pull request will be created with further instroctions.
+3. After creating or updating `.github/main.workflow` in your repository’s default branch, a pull request will be created with further instructions.

 Happy collaborative tweeting!
-Please let me know how it works
+Please let me know how it works!

 ## Contribute